LiamGaff/Paw-Patrol-V1/README.md

 * The Background colour () I found while researching web page colour scemes.
 I felt it it mde the webpage look very professional and also very inviting.
 The soft soothing green colour I found to be relaxing for users and in turn make them feel safe and trusting of this charity organisation.

+* The colour used for any cards was a liht tanned colour.
+This paired nicly with the light green background allowing the most important info to stand out.
+Most teh cards also have a grey box shadow to make them pop out.

+*

 **typography**